DS4A-TEAM25/ds4a-saber-pro-app/README.md

 # SABER PRO Exploratory Dashboard Repo

 This is the code to deploy an interactive Python Dash app created for 2020 Colombia Data Science for All -DS4A- program.
+For a video describing the project and showcasing the app click [here](https://www.youtube.com/watch?v=No72PBfOhSQ&ab_channel=MariaAroca).

 ## Introduction